-In the lineup of every successful company, there is always an entry-level product that doesn't feature fancy bells and whistles but is high-quality, reliable, and excessively covers the customer's basic needs.
-Garmin Forerunner 55 is the old Honda Accord or Toyota Corolla of the running watch market.
-It doesn't cost a fortune, serves for years, and never lets you down.
+In the lineup of every prominent brand, there is always an entry-level product that doesn't feature fancy bells and whistles but is high-quality, reliable, and excessively covers the customer's basic needs.
+The Forerunner 55 is the Honda Accord or Toyota Corolla of the running watch market.
+It costs a little, serves for years, and will never let you down.

 ⚖️ VERDICT